Iowa State University (ISU) and the Graduate College have three separate English language requirements for nonnative speakers of English:

 For questions about the Graduate College English Requirement, please contact the Graduate College grad_college@iastate.edu.

-Oral English Certification Test for International Teaching Assistants
+English for Teaching Requirement for International Teaching Assistants

 Iowa State University and the Graduate College have an English language requirement for international students who are nonnative speakers of English (see Note 1 above) and are offered a teaching assistantship.
 These students are considered international teaching assistants (ITAs).